Oron people: Traditional marriage

 In Ancient Oron Nation Marriage between a brother and a sister is forbidden even till date.
-It is the Oron custom where the groom with his kinsmen visit the house of the bride which must be from another family with the village, community, clan or Oron Nation to meet the parents and announce his intention.
+It is the Oron custom where the groom with his kinsmen visit the house of the bride, which must be from another family with the village, community, clan or Oron Nation, to meet the parents and announce his intention.
 The betrothing process is long and ceremonious.
 There is a long waiting period, which is the period for the bride-to-be to attain puberty.
 This practice of child marriage has been abolished.
 In case both the bride and groom are of the same age, the waiting period is brief.

 Nkugho, or the "fattening room," is an ancient marriage practice in Oron Nation.
 It is the practice where girls are prepared for womanhood.
-Girls are taken to the room during puberty, and acceptance in the room is a demonstration of virtue, sexual purity, and proven virginity.
-While in Nkugho, girls have to live without their families and trained by older women of the community.
-They are given heavy meals to make them gain weight as in ancient times being fat was a sign of prosperity, fertility, and beauty.
+Girls are taken to the room during puberty and acceptance in the room is a demonstration of virtue, sexual purity, and proven virginity.
+While in Nkugho, girls have to live without their families and are trained by older women of the community.
+They are given heavy meals to make them gain weight, as in ancient times being fat was a sign of prosperity, fertility, and beauty.
 In Ancient Oron Society old 'Fattening Room' tradition is the first thing that comes to mind.
-Six months before marriage, Oron girls are sent to the fattening room that they may be pampered with massages from head to toe; fed as much as they would like to eat to eat and enlighten them on the ins and outs of marriage.
-They would not be allowed to do a work.
-Instead, they are to eat sumptuous dishes, engage in meaningful conversation, and sleep; coupled with the three times daily massages that are meant to bring out the natural endowments.
+Six months before marriage, Oron girls are sent to the fattening room that they may be pampered with massages from head to toe, fed as much as they would like to eat, and enlightened on the ins and outs of marriage.
+They would not be allowed to work: instead, they are to eat sumptuous dishes, engage in meaningful conversation, and sleep, coupled with the three times daily massages that are meant to bring out the natural endowments.
 Because the ancient Oron people belief that a woman who is full-figured with a healthy waistline is beautiful.